Volunteer Opportunities

 Key Club

 Key Club is a student-led volunteering organization that is partnered with Kiwanis International.
-Members volunteer at places within the community such as SACA, Murzyn Hall, the high school, and the Recycling Center.
-The group is currently holding 50 members and seeks to be involved in any volunteer opportunities that come up.
+Members volunteer at places within the community, such as SACA, Murzyn Hall, the high school, and the Recycling Center.
+The group currently holds 50 members and seeks to be involved in any volunteer opportunities.
 For more information, email Dale Schuetz at dalelschuetz@gmail.com.

 LIBRARY FOUNDATION

-The mission of the Library Foundation is to generate financial support for the enhancement of library facilities and services through community partnerships.
+The mission of the Library Foundation is to generate financial support for enhancing library facilities and services through community partnerships.
 Visit the library foundation page for more information.

 Library teen volunteers